linux-china/zawk/README.md

 ```

 zawk is now on [crates.io](https://crates.io/crates/zawk), so running
-`cargo install zawk` with the desired features should also work.
+`RUSTFLAGS="-C target-feature=+aes,+sse2" cargo install zawk ` with the desired features should also work.

 # Bugs and Feature Requests